 It’s good to catch up with a relative, even if they are long gone.
 I never met my great uncle J.E.
-Thompson, Jr., but thankfully he left behind hand-written notes that chronicled some important, and some not so important, events in his life, including his near legendary trip around the world.
-Unfortunately, he didn’t leave much behind about that.
+(Joe) Thompson, Jr., but thankfully he left behind hand-written notes that chronicled some important, and some not so important, events in his life, including a few details about his legendary trip around the world.
+Unfortunately, he quite taking notes in Panama.

 Tell us that story you love to tell